 The X-lite is the carbon edition of the X-803.
 This full-face racing helmet is compact, lightweight and stable in the most demanding of conditions.
 Featuring a double-action visor lock to prevent it from opening at high speeds, it is also ultra-wide for the best possible view of your surroundings.
 Complete with a race-inspired breath deflector and airflow system with upper and front air intakes, there are no worries about your visor fogging up.

 Defined as “the helmet for the racer with a day job” this helmet is constructed with a 3k carbon shell and Magnefusion removable magnetic cheek pads for the ultimate comfort.
-Incredibly lightweight, the helmet features a unique aerodynamic design creating the illusion of nothing on your head.
-With the Virus cool jade power mesh liner, you’ll keep cool under pressure.
-It comes with a free visor.
+It’s not the lightest lid out there but this helmet features a unique aerodynamic design creating the illusion of nothing on your head at speed, due to its slippery profile.
+With the Cool Jade Power Mesh liner, you’ll keep cool under pressure.
+It also comes with a free Pinlock insert.

 Claimed weight: 1250g

 The Race R Pro Carbon is the latest high-end model by Shark.
 Made from carbon aramid fibres, this helmet has been designed for Shark’s MotoGP, WSBK and Moto2 racers.
 Ergonomically designed for all riders, its light, and stable for added comfort.
 Available in a variety of colours and designs, the Shark Race R Pro is compatible with Sharktooth Prime headsets to stay connected on your journey.
 It’s also RiDE magazine recommended.

 Claimed weight: 1450g